BrodyGimson/CSC461/_posts/2023-11-06-midterm-project-update.md

 category: deliverables
 ---
 ## Progress so Far
 In regards to my bi-weekly schedule things are progressing nicely.
-I have an outline of what I want to discuss in the report and come up with a plan for what I want to demo.
+I have an outline of what I want to discuss in the report and came up with a plan for what I want to demo.

-During my research I have found the spherical videos are built on top of standard video file formats and codecs.
-All the info for how they are viewed is stored in the videos metadata.
+During my research I have found that spherical videos are built on top of standard video file formats and codecs.
+All the info for how they are viewed is stored in the videos metadata which is standardized by the Omnidirectional Media Format (OMAF) from MPEG.
 The area during my readings that turned out to be the most interesting was the different types of video projections.
-Research into new projection types is also ongoing, including interesting work done by Meta [1] and Google [2].
+Research into new projection types is ongoing, including work done by Meta [1] and Google [2].

 The report I plan on breaking down into the following areas:
 - Formats and MPEG's OMAF Standard
     - This section will introduce the different types of spherical videos and the devices they are designed to be viewed with
         - I.e. Monoscopic vs Stereoscopic
-    - Introduce the OMAF standard
+    - Will also introduce the OMAF standard, and the difference between the two versions
         - V1 vs V2
 - Syncing and Stitching
     - This section will introduce the hardware these videos are filmed with and the software used to create them
         - Comparing complexity and pricing for each of the formats mentioned in the "Formats" section
 - How these videos are viewed
     - This section will cover some spherical projection types
-        - E.g. Equirectanguler, Cubemap, Pyramid, Equi-Angular Cubemap
+        - E.g. Equirectanguler, Cubemap, Meta's Pyramid, Google's Equi-Angular Cubemap
     - This will likely be the area with the most info and where my demo focuses
         - See "Technical Challenges" for more details on the demo
 - Metadata needed for uploading to YouTube
     - My project proposal wanted to limit focus to what YouTube allows for spherical videos in this section
-        - To bring a practical example in and limit the scope
+        - To bring an example in and limit the scope
     - This section will go over Google's requirements as that is what is used when uploading to YouTube [3]
-        - V1 only supports equirectangular projections and doesn't have too many options
-            - Labeled as legacy by Google
-        - V2 supports equirectangular and cubemap projections along with more config options
+        - V1 vs V2
         - Tools like Adobe Premiere have the ability to inject this metadata for you, but Google also provides a Python based injection tool that can be used [4]
 - Interesting future work
     - 6DoF (Degrees of Freedom) filming